Eighty-year-old Fred from Whitstable shares his secret

 Ever since I was a schoolboy of thirteen, whenever I’m feeling a bit down in the dumps I read William Cowper’s poem 'The Solitude of Alexander Selkirk'.

-A team of British animators has produced a human heart so realistic it will transform surgical training.
+A team of British animators has

 Five hundred years ago Leonardo da Vinci transformed our understanding of the heart.
 Famous as a painter, sculptor and inventor, he also made detailed studies of the human body.
 One of his great discoveries was how heart valves eddy the flow of blood.
 Inspired by one of his drawings, a British heart surgeon pioneered a new way of repairing damaged hearts.